oleg-alexandrov/PolyView/Readme.md

     https://docs.conda.io/en/latest/miniconda.html

-Make the fetched installation file executable and run it, such as:
+On Linux and OSX, make the fetched installation file executable and run it, such as:

     chmod u+x ./Miniconda3-latest-Linux-x86_64.sh
     ./Miniconda3-latest-Linux-x86_64.sh

-on Linux (and analogously on OSX).
 Use the suggested:

     $HOME/miniconda3

 directory for installation.
 If prompted to set up your shell and restart it, do so.

-Install PolyView:
+On Windows, run the installer by double-clicking on it, and then launch the "Anaconda Prompt" from the "Start" menu.

+Install PolyView (for now on Linux only):

     conda create -c oleg-alexandrov -n polyview polyview=1.0